Subscribe to updates

 Better Care Fund Update

-An update on the Better Care Fund (BCF) for 2025/26 was presented, detailing progress on emergency admissions, discharge delays, and residential admissions.
-The report indicated that Devon was on track to meet targets for reducing emergency admissions and discharge delays.
-However, the target for long-term admissions to care homes was not being met, with ongoing work to address this.
-The BCF budget for 2025/26 was revised to over £134 million, with significant allocations for assistive technologies, discharge support, intermediate care, and support for carers.
+An update on the Better Care Fund (BCF) for 2025/26 was presented, detailing progress on agreed plans for emergency admissions, discharge delays, and residential admissions.
+The report indicated that Devon remains on target for reducing emergency admissions and discharge delays.
+However, the county was not on track to meet its target for long-term admissions to care homes, with work ongoing to address this.
+The report also outlined the BCF budget for 2025/26, which totals £134.299 million, and detailed the spend against various schemes.

 NHS Devon Update